Choose the Brightness (Lumens)

 1600+ lm

 Enter the room size and how bright you want it to feel.
 We’ll estimate the total lumens needed and how many bulbs you’d need if you used only 40W, 60W, 75W, or 100W equivalents.
-Numbers are approximate, but they’ll get you in the right range.

 Enter length and width to see an estimate.
 You can split these bulbs across multiple fixtures in the room.